Gwen-Fay/RaPrototype/README.md

 Planned features include Ambient Occlusion, transparency, reflections, and Textures.

 My goals with this project was to:
-1) Practice C++
+1) Learn C++
 2) Practice low level OpenGL stuff
 3) Learn about and experiement with Ray Marching

 Overall, it was a fun side project to work on.
-Here are some screenshots of the unique Ray Marched rendering in action.Each scene is rendered in real time in a glfw window, again without meshes.
+Here are some screenshots of the unique Ray Marched rendering in action.
+Each scene is rendered in real time in a glfw window, again without meshes.
+If I were to try and make this a more practical rendering engine, I would probably rewrite it.

 ![blob](https://imgur.com/sBvJpzy.gif)
 This is 6 Spheres, smooth unioned together and each are moving.